msuddin/kotlin/README.md

 Answer:
 To learn Kotlin

+* Written a Dog class that extends from an Animal class
-* Written a simple Main method that does some string printing, variables etc
+* Written a Dog class that implements an interface